YQ-Wang/scBSP/README.md

 - SciPy (>= 1.10.1)
 - scikit-learn (>=1.3.2)

-For enhanced scBSP using HNSW for distance calculation:
-- hnswlib (>= 0.8.0)

 ### Installation Commands
 For Standard Installation (Using Ball Tree):

 `pip install "scbsp"`

-For Installation with HNSW (Hierarchical Navigable Small World Graphs):

-`pip install "scbsp[hnsw]"`

 For Installation with GPU: